 Nothing beats a classic Tuna Pasta Salad.
 This easy salad makes a satisfying main dish for lunches on the go or a tasty side salad for your summer barbecue.

 At NWTN, we have pasta salads for everyone.
 Cheese lovers will adore this Three Cheese Ranch Pasta Salad guaranteed!
-If you want to go beyond tuna or cheese pasta salad, check out this round-up of 100+ Simple Summer Salad Recipes, Italian Pasta Salad or our new Mandarin Chicken Salad.
+If you want to go beyond tuna or cheese pasta salad, check out this round-up of 100+ Simple Summer Salad Recipes, Italian Pasta Salad, Best Chef Salad, or our new Mandarin Chicken Salad.

 Creamy Tuna Pasta Salad